Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

  If more then one liquid phase exist the metadata has to be recorded according to the number of liquid phases.

-- __type_of_liquid__
+- __liquid_type__
   - Type: string
-  - Description: Description of the phase used in the reaction system
+  - Description: Description of the phase used in the reaction system.

-- __amount_of_liquid__
+- __liquid_amount__
   - Type: posfloat
   - Description: Which liquid amount is added to the reaction?

-- __unit_of_liquid__
+- __liquid_unit__
   - Type: string
-  - Description: Unit of the added liquid, in case of aqueous liquids, millilitre are often used as unit, in case of organic solvents, mass is applied to refer to the solvent
+  - Description: Unit of the added liquid, in case of aqueous liquids, millilitre are often used as unit, in case of organic solvents, mass is applied to refer to the solvent.

 </details>